Computer accessibility

-Computer accessibility refers to the accessibility of a computer system to all people, regardless of disability type or severity of impairment.
+Computer accessibility refers to the accessibility of a computer system to all people, regardless of disability type, English literacy or digital fluency.
 The term accessibility is most often used in reference to specialized hardware or software, or a combination of both, designed to enable the use of a computer by a person with a disability or impairment.

 Accessibility is often abbreviated as the numeronym a11y, where the number 11 refers to the number of letters omitted.
 This parallels the abbreviations of internationalization and localization as i18n and l10n, respectively.
 Moreover, a11y is also listed on the USPTO Supplemental Register under Accessibility Now, Inc.

 Accessibility features

 BBC News website shown in 'desktop mode,' with accessibility links at the top.
 The screenshot is taken from Windows Mobile.

 Accessibility features are meant to make the use of technology less challenging for those with disabilities.
 Common accessibility features include text-to-speech, closed-captioning, and keyboard shortcuts.
 More specific technologies that need additional hardware are referred to as assistive technology.

 There are many disabilities or impairments that can be a barrier to effective computer use.
 Some of these impairments, which can be acquired from disease, trauma, or congenital disorders, include: